Start Learning Polish – The Easy Way

 - Verbs conjugate for gender, person, mood and time (depending on how you count, this makes over 25 forms of every verb)

 - Verbs come in two aspects (English doesn't have grammatical aspect)

-Are you scared yet?
-If you want more (although I don’t recommend it!), see the links I gave at the beginning of the article.
+Are you scared yet? 🙂 If you want more (although I don't recommend it just yet!), see the links I gave at the beginning of the article.

-So, if some aspect of the language is harder, than some other aspect is easier – or non-existent!
+So, if some aspect of the language is harder, then some other aspect is easier.
+Or non-existent!